 - Start networking through your old business contacts, friends and prospects.

 - Thoroughly prepare before any interview.
 Do your homework on the company and its activities.
-Be prepared to sell yourself with confidence and to deal with hostile questioning.
+Sell yourself with confidence.

 Opportunities do exist, as many former members of Careers Springboard have proved.